 Trails Carolina is a wilderness therapy program that helps teens ages 10-17 who are struggling with depression, anxiety, ADHD, low self esteem, and defiance.
-This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
+This program uses adventure-based therapy to treat ADHD in teens and kids by helping these students gain a new sense of self-awareness, confidence, and independence.
 The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior while participating in a variety of engaging activities.
 Trails Carolina gives students the tools they need to lead happy and healthy lives.

 Contact us at 800-975-7303 for more information about how we help teens with ADHD.
 We can help your family today!